Gurjotsingh245/Mobile-Apps-Analysis/README.md

 I used a data source that was split in 2 files, AppleStore.csv and appleStore_description.csv.
 Both of these files contains 1 tables each.

 ### Findings
 Paid apps have higher ratings than free apps.
-Customers could precieve paid apps as having more value, thus resulting in them giving paid apps a higher rating.
-Paid apps might generate higher revenues, leading to developers allocating more recources to them.
+Customers could perceive paid apps as having more value, thus resulting in them giving paid apps a higher rating.
+Paid apps might generate higher revenues, leading to developers allocating more resources to them.
 My recommendation is if a developer feels that their app is high quality, to charge a good price.

 Customers rated apps that charge between $2 and $4 the highest, at an average rating of 3.86.
 Hence, developers should strongly consider this price point, as customers perceive it as high value for its money.